The Knox event taxonomy.

 Is the taxonomy fixed?

 The taxonomy grows monotonically as new theaters ship.
 New event types are added; existing types are not renamed or repurposed.
 Every taxonomy expansion is itself anchored as a Knox event under bsr_receipt_anchored, so the lineage from any prior count to the current count is reconstructable from the chain.
-Court-grade verification of an event type that was canonical at time T does not depend on whether the taxonomy has expanded since.
+Self-authenticating verification of an event type that was canonical at time T does not depend on whether the taxonomy has expanded since.

 What does an event identifier guarantee?